 [UK only] Baricitinib: Baricitinib is a JAK (Janus kinase) 1/2 inhibitor licensed for the treatment of rheumatoid arthritis and atopic dermatitis.
 JAK 1/2 inhibition prevents downstream phosphorylation (and hence activation) of STAT (signal transducers and activators of transcription).
 The JAK-STAT pathway mediates the effect of several interleukins (including IL-6), so JAK inhibitors reduce the cascade of inflammatory mediators that derive from IL-6 activation of its receptor.
 Baricitinib also binds tyrosine kinase 2, preventing its activation.35 Recent genetic data support a causal link between high tyrosine kinase expression (hence activity) and severe COVID-19.36 Baricitinib was tested in the Adaptive Covid-19 Treatment Trial-2 and was shown to improve time to recovery (rate ratio for recovery 1.16, 95% CI 1.01-1.32).
 28-day mortality was 5.1% among participants allocated baricitinib compared to 7.8% allocated placebo (HR 0.65, 95% CI 0.39-1.09).37 Serious adverse events were less frequent among participants allocated baricitinib (16.0% vs. 21.0%; p=0.03).

-383940
+[Ex-UK only] Infliximab: Infliximab is an anti-tumour necrosis factor-α (TNF-α) monoclonal antibody.
+TNF-α plays an important role in inflammation, promoting the secretion of other pro-inflammatory cytokines, the recruitment of inflammatory cells, and cell death.
+TNF-α inhibition down regulates cytokines (IL-1, IL-6, IL-8, GM-CSF), acute phase proteins and coagulation biomarkers, and reduces neutrophil extracellular trap formation.
+Specific evidence for a causal role for TNF-α in COVID-19 has been demonstrated in vitro and in mouse models,38 through gene expression profiling in lung tissue and blood from COVID-19 patients39 and through the identification of high levels of TNF-α at hospital admission as an independent predictor of survival in COVID-19.40

 [UK only] Intravenous immunoglobulin (IVIg): IVIg is human normal immunoglobulin, available in a number of different preparations in routine NHS practice.
 The NHS England consensus process has established intravenous immunoglobulin as the interim first line treatment in non-shocked COVID-associated PIMS-TS and also that there is need for evaluation of intravenous immunoglobulin and corticosteroid in the initial management of PIMS-TS.
 In the similar but different disease process known as Kawasaki Diseases, randomised controlled trials and meta-analyses have demonstrated that early recognition and treatment of KD with IVIg (and aspirin) reduces the occurrence of coronary artery aneurysms.
 Current published guidelines recommend a dose of 2 g/kg IVIg given as a single infusion, as this has been shown to reduce the coronary artery aneurysm rate compared to a lower divided dose regimen.41